 ISTE booth

-The new badges featured prominently at our ISTE 2024 booth.
+The new badges featured prominently at our ISTE 2024 booth (ISTE is an annual conference for teachers).
 The booth structure displayed the badges on each side of our logo cubes and we had printed sticker sheets of the badges as giveaways.
-The initial response from teachers about the badges was very positive.
-Note: a different designer worked on the booth design.
+Note: a different designer created the booth layout.

 Measuring success